 Generates a love plot graphically displaying covariate balance before and after adjusting.
 Options are available for producing publication-ready plots.

-We load the packages we will use :
+We load the packages we will use:

-We use the R dataset lalonde
+We use the data frame called lalonde

 from the package